-With the concurrence of your Committee, staff will make revisions to the draft ordinances necessary to incorporate any direction you provide; and will continue presenting the draft ordinances at a series of public meetings throughout the County to obtain input from all potentially affected communities.
-The table below contains the tentative schedule to complete the ordinance approval process, including the remaining public meetings.
+With the concurrence of your Committee, staff will make any revisions to the draft ordinances necessary to incorporate additional direction you provide; and will begin a series of public meetings to obtain public input on the draft ordinance language.
+The table below contains the proposed schedule to complete the ordinance approval process including public meetings throughout the County to reach all potentially affected communities.